 If your computer malfunctions and you cannot save the project, some of your work may be restored using an autosave file.
-Simply rename the "autosave.meps" file and open in in Slideshow Maker to continue working on your project.
+Simply rename the "autosave.mepb" file and open it in the Video Editor to continue working on your project.